 - The corporate trustee should be objective, even in situations with multiple beneficiaries.

 - A corporate trustee should focus on the tasks of implementing the trust without the distraction of work, personal matters, vacations, or other matters.

 - The corporate trustee should provide you with referrals, if needed, for other professionals, such as an accountant.

 If for any reason the corporate trustee of a trust is not fulfilling her duties, it is important to consult with your attorney right away.

-To learn more about living trusts and implementing estate plans, view our free guide, Understanding the Revocable Living Trust - In Language that Anyone Can Understand in 8 Minutes.
+successor trustees may be given the authority to bring a corporate trustee on board in order to help them carry out their duties.
+To learn more about living trusts and implementing estate plans, view our free guide, Understanding the Revocable Living Trust – In Language that Anyone Can Understand in 8 Minutes.
 An experienced Anaheim trust attorney at the Law Office of James F. Roberts & Associates, APC, will assist you as you administer a trust in California.
 Call our office today at (714) 459-5481 for a consultation.